Kazakhstan: Religion

 According to the 2021 census, 69.3% of the population is Muslim, 17.2% are Christian, 0.2% follow other religions (mostly Buddhist and Jewish), 11.01% chose not to answer, and 2.25% identify as atheist.

 Kazakhstan is a secular state whose constitution guarantees religious freedoms.
 Article 39 of the constitution states: "Human rights and freedoms shall not be restricted in any way."
 Article 14 prohibits "discrimination on religious basis" and Article 19 ensures that everyone has the "right to determine and indicate or not to indicate his/her ethnic, party and religious affiliation."
 The Constitutional Council affirmed these rights in a 2009 declaration, which stated that a proposed law limiting the rights of certain individuals to practice their religion was declared unconstitutional.

 Islam is the largest religion in Kazakhstan, followed by Eastern Orthodox Christianity.
 After decades of religious suppression by the Soviet Union, the coming of independence witnessed a surge in the expression of ethnic identity, partly through religion.
 The free practice of religious beliefs and the establishment of full freedom of religion led to an increase of religious activity.
 Hundreds of mosques, churches, and other religious structures were built in the span of a few years, with the number of religious associations rising from 670 in 1990 to 4,170 today.

 Some figures show that non-denominational Muslims form the majority, while others indicate that most Muslims in the country are Sunnis following the Hanafi school.
-These include ethnic Kazakhs, who constitute about 70% of the population, as well as ethnic Uzbeks, Uighurs, and Tatars.
+These include ethnic Kazakhs, who constitute about 7% of the population, as well as ethnic Uzbeks, Uighurs, and Tatars.
 Less than 1% are part of the Sunni Shafi`i school (primarily Chechens).
 There are also some Ahmadi Muslims.
 There are a total of 2,300 mosques, all of them are affiliated with the "Spiritual Association of Muslims of Kazakhstan", headed by a supreme mufti.
 Unaffiliated mosques are forcefully closed.
 Eid al-Adha is recognised as a national holiday.
 One quarter of the population is Russian Orthodox, including ethnic Russians, Ukrainians and Belarusians.
 Other Christian groups include Roman Catholics, Greek Catholics, and Protestants.
 There are a total of 258 Orthodox churches, 93 Catholic churches (9 Greek Catholic), and over 500 Protestant churches and prayer houses.
 The Russian Orthodox Christmas is recognised as a national holiday in Kazakhstan.
 Other religious groups include Judaism, the Baháʼí Faith, Hinduism, Buddhism, and the Church of Jesus Christ of Latter-day Saints.

-According to the 2009 Census data, there are very few Christians outside the Slavic and Germanic ethnic groups.
+According to the 2009 Census data, there are few Christians outside the Slavic and Germanic ethnic groups.